kwatuha/imes/FEEDBACK_RESPONSE_SYSTEM.md

 You now have a complete feedback response system that:
 - ✅ Allows county staff to respond to public feedback
-- ✅ Maintains transparency with public visibility
+- ✅ Maintains accountability with public visibility
 - ✅ Provides comprehensive status management
 - ✅ Includes filtering and search capabilities
 - ✅ Follows existing security and authentication patterns
 - ✅ Integrates seamlessly with existing systems

 The system is ready for production use! 🎉